Faisalsaddiqui/Nature-Exploring-Site/README.md

 - **Beautiful Imagery:**  Stunning visuals of nature to captivate users and enhance engagement.

-- **avaScript Animations:**  Subtle animations and effects to bring the website to life.
+- **JavaScript Animations:**  Subtle animations and effects to bring the website to life.

 ### Technologies Used
 **HTML5:**  Structure and content.